WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 - Once again you will notice there is a small <mark>asterick</mark> on the Program.cs page tab next to the words Program.cs.

-- Before we select Start, lets go ahead and select the <mark>Single Floppy Disk</mark> right above the Program.cs tab.
+- Before we select Start, let's go ahead and select the <mark>Single Floppy Disk</mark> right above the Program.cs tab.

 - The asterick is no longer there, so we can proceed.

-- Select Start
+- Select Start.

-- You should see a blank screen pop-up and dissapear.
+- You should see a blank screen pop-up and disappear.
 This is the console.
 Press <mark>Ctrl F5</mark> and the console window will appear.

 ## We should all be here

 <div float="right"><img src="./resources/var10.png" /></div>

-- Its time to understand why we recieved the results we see in the console.
+- Its time to understand why we received the results we see in the console.

-- Lets execute the program step by step the way Visual Studio does when you select Start
+- Lets execute the program step by step the way Visual Studio does when you select Start.

 ## Step by step

-- Visual Studio looks in the <mark>Program Class</mark> for the <mark>main</mark> method.
+- Visual Studio looks in the <mark>Program Class</mark> for the <mark>Main</mark> method.

-	- Visual Studio executes the code in the <mark>main</mark> method from top down.
+	- Visual Studio executes the code in the <mark>Main</mark> method from top down.

 	<div class="fragment">
 	- Visual Studio executes <mark>Console.WriteLine("Hello World!")</mark>, and prints what to the console?